The Tropic restaurant on the beach

 Sun and surf aside, the Gold Coast’s diverse dining scene shines just as bright as its world-class beaches.
 Whether it's a casual evening with fish and chips by the water, a barefoot bite at the beach club or a special occasion dinner at one of the Goldy’s award-winning restaurants, these are the places you want to be seen.

-🌊 The best luxury hotels and resorts on the Gold Coast
+🌊 Best hotels on the Gold Coast

-The Gold Coast's best restaurants
+Gold Coast best restaurants

 What is it?
 This glamorous bar and grill in Broadbeach serves fire-kissed food from one of the city’s only charcoal woodfire grills, along with seafood towers, caviar trolleys, roving Champagne and immersive cocktails.

 Why go?
-The shiniest new jewel in the Gold Coast crown of restaurants, Kōst impresses in more ways than one.
+The shiniest jewel in the Gold Coast crown of new-ish restaurants, Kōst impresses in more ways than one.
 For starters, there’s the extremely attentive staff and incredibly luxurious space, featuring glamorous indoor booths, bar dining, outdoor pavilion stools and a private dining room.
 That’s not to mention the purpose-built dry-aged cool room and Australia’s first two-metre Mibrasa charcoal grill and oven.
 Kōst’s rather extensive menu splits share plates between the ocean, land and earth, with heroes like their fire-kissed yellowfin tuna, steak tartare with crisps, dry-aged cut cooked over embers and an extravagant seafood tower.

 Melissa Woodley